-The Issue Questions to Ask Possible Solutions The drive is not recognized.
-Is the file system supported by your Operating System?
-Check the documentation for your Operating System.
+The Issue The drive is not Questions to Ask Is the file system supported by your Possible Solutions Check the documentation for your Operating System. recognized.
+Operating System? check the documentation for your operating bysich.
 Does your computer's configuration meet the minimum system requirements for use with this drive?
 Check section 1.1.
-Minimum System Requirements.
+Minimum System Requirements .
 Was the drive originally formatted as a removable disk?
 If the drive is configured as a removable drive under Windows 98SE or Windows Me, the removable setting will need to be re-checked each time that the drive is taken to a new system.
 To do this, go to the Device Manager and click on the Drives Settings tab.
 Error messages under Mac OS 10.x.
 Did you get an Error -50 message while copying to a FAT 32 volume?
 When copying files or folders from Mac OS 10.x to a FAT 32 volume, certain characters cannot be copied.
-These characters include, but are not limited to: ? <> / \: Check your files and folders to ensure that these types of characters are not being used.
+These characters include, but are not limited to: ? <> / $\$: Check your files and folders to ensure that these types of characters are not being used.
 Did you get an error message telling you that the drive has been disconnected when coming out of sleep mode?
 Simply ignore this message.
 The drive will remount to the desktop.
 LaCie drives conserve power by spinning down when you set your computer to sleep mode, and when the computer is "woken" from sleep, it does not give the drive enough time to spin-up from its sleep mode.
+Are you having problems getting your FireWire device to be recognized?
+If you are having problems with your FireWire connection under Mac OS 10.2.x, upgrade to the latest version.
 The drive is working slowly.
+Are other FireWire devices connected to the same port?
+Disconnect any other FireWire devices and see if performance improves.
 Are other USB devices connected to the same port?
 Disconnect any other USB devices and see if performance improves.